mikwoe/LTX_server/sw/docu/installation_LTX_database.md

 Change e.g. to "90\n1000" to allow only the last 90 days or max.
 1000 lines per device (so even a small DB can hold thousands of devices).
 The file 'quota_days.dat' my be set to individual values per logger at any time.

+**Important: This repository ('ltx_server') is automatically generated/mainatined by scripts!
+No Feedback to Request/Comments**

 ***Installation:***

  1. Create or use a standard (empty) SQL/MYSQL Database.
 Note all the credentials!